W4GFO/TimeTracking/README.md

 ![Firebase Web Appliction name](./fireimages/4.png)

-5. Now that you've set up your web application in your Firebase project - you're presented with the settings you'll need to incorporate into your React Project: (NOTE: This essentially is what is making up my entire FirebaseUtils.ts file - with the exception I point out below)
+5. Now that you've set up your web application in your Firebase project - you're presented with the settings you'll need to incorporate into your React Project: (NOTE: This is essentially what makes up my entire FirebaseUtils.ts file - with the exception I point out below)

 ![Firebase Web Appliction name](./fireimages/5.png)

 ## WARNING!!!!!!!!
 IMPORTANT PART!!!!!

-Once you're ready to add in all the project information into your code segment ***DO NOT*** place the configuration keys and IDs into any file which will ever be put into a public repo!!!!!!!!!
+Once you're ready to add in all the project information into your code segment ***DO NOT*** place the configuration keys and IDs into any file which will ever be put into a repo!!!!!!!!!

 Instead, create the following file in the project's root directory - ie: The same level as your package.json file.
 Additionally - Make ***ABSOLUTELY CERTAIN*** this file is in your .gitignore so that it ***NEVER*** gets commited to your repo!  ***ESPECIALLY*** a public repo!